Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/reference-manual.md

       "macAlgorithm": "HMAC-SHA1"
     }

-NOTE: The MAC key is Base64 encoded using a URL-safe alphabet, which substitutes `-` instead of `+` and `_` instead of `/` in the standard Base64 alphabet.
-The MAC key also may not contain padding (represented with the `=` character).
+NOTE: The MAC key is [Base64](http://tools.ietf.org/html/rfc4648) encoded using a URL-safe alphabet, which substitutes `-` instead of `+` and `_` instead of `/` in the standard Base64 alphabet.
+TheMAC key also may not contain padding (represented with the `=` character).
 Prior to using the MAC key, decode it from Base64.

 ### The Authorization Header